May 8 - June 7, 2020

 Each class meets twice weekly--either on Mondays and Wednesdays, or Tuesdays and Thursdays--for two hours.
 Additionally, we take field trips each week to destinations germane to classes and built in to the overall cost of the program.
 Field trips focus on sites in and around Spoleto itself, and points somewhat farther afield (Rome, Assisi, Perugia, Orvieto, etc.).
-Those destinations will be set early in the year of travel but will almost certainly include Rome and Assisi, and also important archeological and religious sites in Spoleto.
+Those destinations will be set early in the year of travel but will almost certainly include Rome, as well as important archeological and religious sites in Spoleto.
 Travel costs associated with class-based field trips are included in the program.

 The payment schedule is as follows: